aronwc/mlsm/papers/oconnor10from/tlasserr.md

 - It would be good for me to distinguish two groups: opinion-makers and opinions-holders
 - Twitter messages, which are “retweetted”, deserve more important weight because they show a larger opinion.
 - It would be interesting to know if twitter messages predicted Obama's victory the day of the election.
+- Applying machine learning techniques to identify sentiments on twitter messages would be more efficient than positive or negative keywords.

 ####Related Papers####